daormar/debasher/doc/design_doc_resident.md

 `test/engine/test_chaos.py` (skipped unless `DEBASHER_RUN_CHAOS_TEST` is set,
-since it is slow and disruptive on purpose: real `debasher_exec`, no mocks) has four pieces so far.
+since it is slow and disruptive on purpose: real `debasher_exec`, no mocks) has five pieces so far.
 The "run once with no failures" step: 20 messages through `ext`, a `start_snapshot` and a `shutdown` in the middle of the run, the resulting trace checked against the criterion above.
 And a first kill/relaunch piece, ten repeats of killing exactly one of `fanin`, `loop` or